Video appears to show the moment a Palestinian activist is killed as an Israeli settler opens fire

 Levi was previously under U.S. sanctions that were lifted by the Trump administration.

 Both videos appear to show the same confrontation between Levi and a group of Palestinians.
-The earlier video showed him firing two shots from a pistol but did not show where the bullets struck.
-Several witnesses told the AP they saw Levi shoot Hathaleen.
+The earlier video shows him firing two shots from a pistol but doesn't show where the bullets struck.
+Several witnesses had told the AP they saw Levi shoot Hathaleen.

 Avichai Hajbi, a lawyer representing Levi, told the AP that Levi acted in self-defense — without specifying what his actions were.
 Hajbi pointed to a court’s decision earlier this month that released Levi from house arrest, citing insufficient evidence.
 The judge said Levi did not pose a danger justifying continued house arrest, but barred him from contact with the villagers for a month.